A Story and a Pitch

 Much of the story came to life through music; unfolded while listening to one composer in particular, Gustav Holst.
 His music and the story are a perfect match.

-From the first ten seconds of imperial strings in Holst's St. Paul's Suite ~ Jig: Vivace, with the title, Cinderella, scripting across black matte, glidding in time to the vibrant dance between the strings and bow, to the dip in tone as the violins usher a fade-in to the bustling life within a stately castle, the music brought the fable to life.
-It presses on, flying out the door in a soaring aerial of the breath-taking English countryside, to that last four powerful seconds with the aerial pushing into 7 year old Jane/Cinderella, sitting in the window waiting for her new mother and step-sisters to arrive.
-A "noteworthy" vision.
+Hit the link above, the music makes the moments.
+From the first ten seconds of imperial strings in Holst's St. Paul's Suite ~ Jig: Vivace, with the title, Cinderella, scripting across black matte, glidding in time to the vibrant dance between the strings and bow, to the dip in tone as the violins usher a fade-in to the bustling life within a stately castle, the music brings the fable to life.
+It presses on, flying out the door in a soaring aerial of the breath-taking English countryside, to that last four powerful seconds with the aerial pushing into 7 year old Jane/Cinderella, sitting in her second story window seat, waiting for her new mother and step-sisters to arrive.
+It's a "noteworthy" vision.

-Holst's St. Paul's Suite, H 118, Op.
+This second link takes you to Holst's St. Paul's Suite, H 118, Op.
 29 -3.
-Intermezzo, introduces the transformation scene with sheer joy; that all-important moment when the strings emerge again and send 17 year-old Cinderella in search of a pumpkin.
+Intermezzo.
+Listening to this masterpiece brings the transformation scene to life with sheer joy; that all-important moment when the strings emerge again and send 17 year-old Cinderella in search of a pumpkin.

-A Godmother, who's introduced in her childhood scenes but is now long dead, stands before her and the miracles begin.
-With Holst’s strings building the elation as each component of the coach is gathered and created.
-The pizzicato measures painting the utter joy of a child whose known only burden and heartache, but now finds herself dashing through the grounds of their handsome cottage gathering the unique requests of her Godmother, elements that will alter her life forever.
+Her Godmother, introduced in Cinderella’s childhood scenes, bringing the devastating news of her terminal illness, now ten years later, inexplicably stands before her and the miracles begin.
+Holst’s strings build the elation as each component of the coach is gathered and created.
+The pizzicato measures paint the utter joy of a child who has known only burden and heartache, but now finds herself dashing through the grounds of their handsome cottage gathering the unique requests of her Godmother, elements that will alter her life forever.
 Constructing the jubilant transformation, piece by piece, to the euphoric flash of the dress and glass slippers.

 After being sent on her way, the strings push on, building to the crescendo, the stunning gilded coach, speeding through the night to the castle; six white stags, hooves pounding with power and grace to the music, racing the countryside, delivering a radiant Cinderella to her destiny.
 Transformed in her miraculous journey ~ beautiful, beyond words.

-Captured with the strength of that vision, the climatic transformation will be a classic movie moment.
+Captured with the strength of this vision, the climatic transformation will be a classic movie moment.

 With no one biting on the script 20 years ago, (a vice-president at Fox told me the story had been told already,) I started a new script and shelved the idea.
 Until recently.
 Signs that the story has found it’s time have been indubitable.
 Was compelled to dust it off.
 There is more to this story; as a writer, I’m a serial editor.
 Have a hard time stopping.
 The book I have on Amazon went through 13 drafts.
 My blog is worked and reworked before it ever hits hypertext transfer protocol.
 I’m particular and a profectionist to a fault.
 Was sure when I opened the script after 20 long ones, I would be spending the next year cleaning it up.
 But that is not the case.
 Beyond adding two scenes, the screenplay was solid in the original form.
 Seemingly impossible.
 At that realization, I can only conclude, Cinderella, has a life beyond my shelf.
 Good things come to she who waits.
 It’s a real Cinderella story.